 Throughout the course the focus is on innovative teaching and learning by doing and reflecting.

 One technique is problem-based learning, where you’ll work within a small team to explore issues or decide how to manage a situation.
 This helps you to dissect, challenge and debate issues.
 Other learning techniques include company visits, guest speakers and cutting-edge e-learning technologies.
 These are in addition to a combination of lectures, seminars, debates, tutorials and workshops.

 Your progress will be assessed with coursework, case studies, business simulations, presentations, reports, essays, tests and time-constrained assessments.

-The Business and Tourism Integrated Foundation Year includes four modules:
+The Business and Tourism Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 *subject to approval

 Sir Tom Cowie Campus,